SOC133-LIT114: The Indigenous People of The Americas

 READ THESE INSTRUCTIONS NOW!

 - YOUR ASSIGNMENTS are on your SYLLABUS (with the exception of LIT115).
 To access your syllabus and textual readings, click the link “Your Class Downloads” located above.
 Save and read your syllabus before you begin your work.
 Use all of the resources with your class which may include an online book, videos, flash cards and study problems.
-If you have any issues with links go to the website and select "Tech/ Syllabus Issue".
-Also, for extra support go to the website and select “Homework Help” for online calculators, software and 24 hr class support number.
+Contact STUDENT SERVICES if you have any issues with links, for extra support, online calculators, software and other support.

 - COMPLETING WORK … FIRST, complete your assignments for each week on paper or computer – but all work must be transferred to your syllabus.
 Essays MUST be double spaced and size 12 Times New Roman black font.
 Always save your work.
 Always type final work unless it is a drawing. graph, image or complicated math computation - in those cases copy that scan or photo/image to your syllabus (keep photos/images small) with the rest of your responses.
 Add the work to your syllabus where requested is sections that read "Add Responses Here"

-- IMPORTANT: Check your syllabus to see if a final exam is required.
-All components of your course, including your final exam must be completed by the end of the 8th week from the time of your registration.
-YOU WILL NOT BE REMINDED NOR RECEIVE EXTRA TIME – your class will close after the allotted 8 weeks and you will not be issued a credit.
-If you have a medical emergency preventing you from completing your class, contact us online or by phone - go to "Homework Help" for the number.
+- IMPORTANT: All components of your course must be completed by the end of the 10th week from the time of your registration.
+YOU WILL NOT BE REMINDED; your class will close after the allotted 10 weeks and you will not be issued a credit.
+If you have a medical or family emergency preventing you from completing your class, contact STUDENT SERVICES online.